What should investors do with Maruti Suzuki shares post Q4 results?

 Shares of India's largest automaker Maruti Suzuki India Limited were trading lower on Monday as the company reported a slump of 5.6 per cent in its total sales to 150,661 units in April.
-The firm had sold 159,691 units in April last year.
+The film had sold 159,691 units in April last year.

 On Friday, Maruti Suzuki posted a 57.7 per cent jump in quarterly profit as price hikes and lower sales promotion costs helped the country's top carmaker outweigh the impact of high raw material costs and global semiconductor shortages.